 Real Estate Investments

-Multi-family is considered stable and safe among various investment asset classes, however, with any investment there are inherent risks.
+Multi-family, storage, and build-to-rent communities is considered stable and safe among various investment asset classes, however, with any investment there are inherent risks.
 As part of our efforts to mitigate risks we find off market opportunities by leveraging our relationships with local brokers and owners.
 We build strong partnerships with highly capable experienced property management companies to optimize income, reduce expenses, and provide a positive touchpoint for our residents.
 There are no guarantees in investing, however, CREI Partners invest our personal capital and time in the deals to have aligned interests and goals in executing the investment strategy.

 Yes.
 Investors can invest through their traditional self-directed IRAs.
 Investors are also able to invest through their LLC, LP, or Trust.
 Please contact CREI Partners if you have questions about how this works or need help selecting a custodian.